berkeleybop/artificial-intelligence-ontology/README.md

 ## Acknowledgements

-This ontology repository was created using the [ontology starter kit](https://github.com/INCATools/ontology-starter-kit)
+This ontology repository was created using the [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit).